AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 ## Migrating Auto-generated projects

 ### Do we need to migrate auto-generated projects?
 No. Adobe will migrate all auto-generated projects without needing your action.
+However, you may be required to upgrade the version of your Adobe Experience Manager (AEM) or Adobe Campaign as a pre-requisite.

 ### When will Adobe migrate auto-generated projects?
 Adobe will migrate all auto-generated projects before Jun 30, 2025.